 CloudSafe transfers your data using the highest SSL standard (EV SSL with AES-256) encryption.
-It stores data at their own servers, which are monitored by their own, multi-level security concept and their computer center fulfills the highest security requirements according to ISO 27001 and PCI.
+It stores data at its own servers, which are monitored by its own, multi-level security concept, and their computer center fulfills the highest security requirements according to ISO 27001 and PCI.

-CloudSafe can be accessed via WebDAV clients on Windows, Mac OS, Android, iPhone and BlackBerry.
-They offer only 2GB free storage.
+CloudSafe can be accessed via WebDAV clients on Windows, Mac OS, Android, and iPhone.
+They offer only 2GB of free storage.